Depart the U.S. for Italy. The particulars of your arrival

 Giulio, where we offer an easy short walk in the city to our hotel and along the

 Lake Orta.
-Later c into our hotel and enjoy some free time.
+Later check into our hotel and enjoy some free time.
 Housed in a former

 17th-century convent, the centrally located Hotel San Rocco is right at the